AY2526S1-CS2113-W13-1/tp/docs/team/danielkwan2004.md

 	- Tracked feature progress and ensured timely completion of deliverables for each iteration.
 - **Code Review and Quality Assurance**
 	- Reviewed the majority of pull requests throughout v2.0 and v2.1, providing detailed feedback on code quality, design consistency, and potential bugs.
-	- Caught and resolved numerous critical issues in PRs before merging, including incorrect error handling, inconsistent command formats, and storage serialization bugs.
     - Notable team PR reviews: https://github.com/AY2526S1-CS2113-W13-1/tp/pull/109 and https://github.com/AY2526S1-CS2113-W13-1/tp/pull/216
 - **Code Contributions**
 	- Implemented the largest number of features among team members, covering tagging, linking, searching, and deletion workflows.
 	- Wrote the most lines of functional code due to the breadth and depth of implemented features, including complex bidirectional linking logic and global tag management.
 - **Additional Support**
 	- Completed the entirety of another team member's assigned work during v2.0 due to their unavailability, effectively handling two people's workload to ensure the iteration deadline was met.
-- **Documentation Standardization**
-	- Wrote Javadoc where necessary and refactored code to maintain a consistent style across the codebase (e.g., command message formats, parser validation messages, and UI output harmonization).
-	- Ensured all implemented features were properly documented in both the User Guide and Developer Guide with clear examples and expected outputs.

 ### Notable Design/Implementation Highlights
 - Parser consistency: standardized flag handling (`-p`, `-a`, `-f`) and error messages; added specific format strings to improve user feedback and testability.